gardrek/bollox/README.md

 ## Minor differences ##

 Some things that are errors in Lox are allowed by `bollox`, such as `return` from outside any function, or redefining a variable that is the parameter of the current function.
-These two are intentional changes.
-I plan to add an include system where returning from the main file gives the return value of the `include` call.
+These two are intentional changes. `require` allows you to use the returned value from the top level of a file.
 And it just didn't make sense to me that redefining a variable is *sometimes* an error.

 Many error messages are quite different.
 Errors are not currently in the best shape.